PLT875/bank-api-example/README.md

 **How to test**

 1. Use the auto-simulator to generate some transactions
-2. Call the end point for the current week
+2. Call the end point, passing in the current week
 3. View the logs
 4. Check savings goal balance - GET /api/v2/account/{accountUid}/savings-goals/{savingsGoalUid}